 Our work with companies over the past three years demonstrates that high-quality financial technical assistance can significantly increase a food company’s ability to access capital AND successfully grow.”

 Tera Johnson is a serial entrepreneur whose mission is to create the next generation of environmentally and economically regenerative food and farming businesses.
-The founder of teraswhey® and host of the Edible-Alpha® podcast, Tera participated in the full arc of creating a successful investor-financed company.
-Recipient of the University of Wisconsin Extension Chancellor’s 2017 Wisconsin Idea Award, Tera is a frequent speaker, teacher and financial consultant to sustainable food and farming businesses, social venture funds and investors
+The founder of teraswhey® and the Edible-Alpha® podcast, Tera participated in the full arc of creating a successful investor-financed company.
+Recipient of the University of Wisconsin Extension Chancellor’s 2017 Wisconsin Idea Award, Tera is a frequent speaker, teacher and financial consultant to sustainable food and farming businesses, social venture funds and investors.

 Sarah Larson, FFI Interim Director